Selena Gomez: 2020–2023: Rare, Revelación, and Only Murders in the Building

-Gomez starred in and executive produced the Hulu mystery-comedy series Only Murders in the Building alongside Steve Martin and Martin Short, which premiered on Hulu in August 2021, and set the record for the most-watched comedy premiere in Hulu history.
-Ahead of the official premiere of the series, Gomez revealed that she was happy to have played a character that matched her current actual age, saying that she "signed [her] life away" to The Walt Disney Company at the start of her career and that she "did not know what she was doing."
-The series has received critical acclaim, and numerous accolades.
+Gomez starred in and executive produced the mystery-comedy series Only Murders in the Building alongside Steve Martin and Martin Short, which premiered on Hulu in August 2021, and set the record for the most-watched comedy premiere in the platform's history.
+Ahead of the official premiere of the series, Gomez revealed that she was happy to have played a character that matched her current actual age, saying that she "signed [her] life away" to The Walt Disney Company at the start of her career and that she "did not know what she was doing".
+As of August 2024, Only Murders in the Building is the most-watched original comedy series on Hulu.
+The series has received critical acclaim throughout its four-season run, and won numerous accolades.
 The performances and chemistry among the main trio were praised by critics; Richard Roeper of the Chicago Sun-Times wrote: "Gomez is a true co-star in the series and does a superb job of meshing with Martin and Short to form one of the more entertaining albeit unlikely friendship trios in recent memory."
+Gomez won the Satellite Award for Best Actress – Television Series Musical or Comedy and the Screen Actors Guild Award for Outstanding Performance by an Ensemble in a Comedy Series; she was nominated for the Critics' Choice Television Award for Best Actress in a Comedy Series, and thrice for the Golden Globe Award for Best Actress – Television Series Musical or Comedy.
+Gomez received her first nomination for Outstanding Lead Actress in a Comedy Series at the 76th Primetime Emmy Awards, marking the fourth time a Latina was a nominee for comedy series.
+With a third consecutive nomination for the Primetime Emmy Award for Outstanding Comedy Series in 2024, Gomez became the most-nominated Latina producer in the category's history.